Baltimore officials announce arrests, brush off Trump tweets

 BALTIMORE (AP) - Law enforcement authorities in Baltimore say President Donald Trump’s incendiary tweets about the city have not had a detrimental effect on their anti-crime efforts.

-U.S. Attorney in Maryland Robert Hur and Baltimore Police Commissioner Michael Harrison on Thursday addressed the president’s comments during a press conference to announce the arrests and indictments of dozens of people on drug, gun and other charges.
+U.S. Attorney in Maryland Robert Hur and Baltimore Police Commissioner Michael Harrison addressed the president’s comments during a Thursday press conference to announce the arrests and indictments of dozens of people on drug, gun and other charges.

-Trump in tweets over the weekend described a congressional district that includes Baltimore as a “disgusting, rat and rodent infested mess” where “no human being would want to live.”
+In tweets over the weekend , Trump described a congressional district that includes Baltimore as a “disgusting, rat and rodent infested mess” where “no human being would want to live.”

 Harrison told reporters the president’s tweets have only made authorities “more resolved and stronger willed.”